Welcome to the Bonita Vista Middle School Counseling Department:

 - Access the school website on a regular basis for up-to-date announcements, information and opportunities.

 - Write down progress report dates in your calendar: Each semester the students will receive two progress reports (early September, late October, mid February, early April).
 These will go home through the student.
 The final semester grades will be mailed home (December & June).
 If you do not receive the report card, please contact the counseling center for another copy.

 What should I do if my child is not achieving to his/her ability level?

 - Talk to your student.
 Find out what they are struggling with and what steps they have taken to get help.

 - Talk with the teacher.
 Is the student struggling with tests, quizzes, homework, and/ or behavior?
 Ask about what interventions are necessary to improve the student’s achievement level in the class.
 Ask about tutoring that may be available.

 - Advisory pass: Many teachers issue advisory passes so the student can come to their classroom during advisory and get extra help.

 - Talk with the counselor about other available interventions, such as weekly progress reports, school tutoring, private tutoring, shadowing, counseling, etc.

-- Weekly Progress Reports: Students and parents can monitor weekly progress by using the Weekly Progress Report.
+- Weekly Progress Reports WPR): Students and parents can monitor weekly progress by using the Weekly Progress Report.
 Every Friday, the student takes the WPR to his/ her teacher at the beginning of the period and brings it home to the parents at the end-of-the-day.